Divya5003/meals-application/README.md

 ### Deploy Firebase App

-This is the last step in this chapter.
+This is the last step.
 Run the following command in the CLI to deploy your app.

 `firebase deploy`